Income Taxes on PEERS Benefits

 How much of your monthly benefit is taxable?

-- Most contributions you have made to PSRS are taxable when returned to you in the form of benefits.
+- Most contributions you have made to PEERS are taxable when returned to you in the form of benefits.

-- If you have no previously taxed funds in your account, your entire benefit is taxable.
+- If you have no previously taxed funds in your contributions and interest, your entire benefit is taxable.

 Federal Income Tax